aymane399/EyeForYou-with-neural-networks/README.md

 # EyeForYou

-   Copyright - 01 December 2018 - Yassir BENDOU
+   Copyright © - 2018/1019 - Yassir BENDOU

+   License

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.
    You may obtain a copy of the License at